ICJIA/icjia-gata-next-2020/src/markdown/pages/technical-assistance.md

 Partner with ICJIA to host a training.
 Community outreach to promote registration and encourage local participation also will be needed.

 Requirements:
-* Space for up to 50 participants in a classroom setting (25 minimum participants)
+* Space for up to 50 participants in a classroom setting
 * Space reserved a minimum of 5 hours (workshop length is 4 hours)
 * Audio-visual (projector and screen)
 * Wi-Fi access for participants (preferred but not required)